Eyyub0491/data-engineering-learning-journey/notebooks/README.md

-This folder contains all my Kaggle and DataCamp Jupyter notebooks.
+This folder contains all my Kaggle Jupyter notebooks.